Learn something new every day

 Oxalic acid itself is unusually strong for an organic acid and is a good reducing agent.
 Commercially, it finds wide use as a bleaching agent, rust remover, and wood restorer.
 As an acid, it is toxic, extremely irritating, and must be used with caution to avoid ingestion or skin contact.

-It is the insolubility of calcium oxalate that gives oxalates their medical significance.
+In fact, it is the insolubility of calcium oxalate that gives these compounds their medical significance.
 Formed when soluble oxalate encounters naturally-occurring calcium ions in the body, calcium oxalate precipitates as a solid and can cause considerable harm, especially in the kidneys.
 Calcium oxalate is the most common component of kidney stones, and the oxalate content of urine is the most significant factor in causing kidney stone formation.
-Patients prone to kidney stone formation may be put on low-oxalate diets.
+Patients prone to kidney stones may be put on low-oxalate diets.

-Oxalate is also a good chelating agent, a substance that can bind to various metal ions through electrostatic attraction and thus block the ion from being used by the body, either for good or ill.
-Chelated iron oxalate appears to be a major factor in gout.
-Due to its low solubility, it precipitates, from the blood, in joints where the crystals can cause excruciating pain.
+Oxalate is also a good chelating agent, which basically means that it is a substance that can bind to various metal ions through electrostatic attraction.
+As such, it’s able to block the ions from being used by the body, either for good or ill.
+Chelated iron oxalate appears to be a major factor in gout, for example.
+Due to its low solubility, it precipitates from the blood in joints where the crystals can cause excruciating pain.

-Disturbances in oxalate metabolism have recently been noticed in individuals with autism, and several theories have been put forth to account for this.
-There are reports that a controlled-oxalate diet can be beneficial in autistic children, but so far this information is only anecdotal.
+Some scholars have connected disturbances in oxalate metabolism to autism diagnoses in young children, and several theories have been put forth to account for this.
+There are reports that a controlled-oxalate diet can be beneficial in helping autistic children control their conditions, but so far this information is only anecdotal.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!